mjvo/vms202d/content/slides/2022-09-05/_index.md

 My old pup, Cricket (RIP)?

 ???

+Photographs
+- iconic
-traditional form of photography, the technique in which light rays reflecting off objects pass through a lens and register an imprint on a medium such as silver halide film (or, in the case of digital photography, a digital chip
+- indexical (light rays bouncing off); traditional form of photography, the technique in which light rays reflecting off objects pass through a lens and register an imprint on a medium such as silver halide film (or, in the case of digital photography, a digital chip

 the "having been there/then"

+Myth of photographic truth and the belief in the machine recording of an image (as opposed to the painter's interpretive hand) provides a mimetic mirroring of the world as it is (positivism)

+New forms of photorealistic images

 ---